halilxibrahim/pokemon-tcg-app/README.md

 The app integrates with the [Pokémon TCG API](https://docs.pokemontcg.io/) to fetch card data:
 - `GET /v2/cards` - Used to retrieve the list of Pokémon cards
 - `GET /v2/cards/:id` - Used to fetch detailed information about a specific card

-## 📱 App Demonstration

-A video demonstration of the app is available at: [Demo Video Link]

 ## 👨‍💻 Development Approach